FarronF/limerick-council-meetings/meetings/2017/07/24-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 29th May 2017.md

 Circulated, copy of Statutory Notice dated 17th May, 2017, concerning disposal of

 land at Knockulceare, Mountcollins, Co.
-Limerick.---
+Limerick.
+---
 4

 Proposed by Councillor Sheahan (J);